 - Foreshadowing: When Sam's sister tries on his helmet while he's asleep, she's automatically dressed in full uniform with centurion markings, despite the fact that by Nova Corps rules, this shouldn't be happening.
 However, the Original Sin tie-in issues reveal that the Black Nova weren't part of the Corps at all, so they don't follow those rules.

 - Fusion Dance: Done by Richard and Quasar.
 And by Worldmind and Ego.
 And by Ko-Rel and Worldmind, sorta.

 - Gosh Dangit To Heck: Richard doesn't like swearing and uses his “Blue Blazes!”
 Catch Phrase instead.
-He even discuss this with a classmate in a flashback to his teen days.
+He even discuss this with a classmate in a (sort-of) flashback to his teen days.

 - Homage: His first series was a homage to the Lee&Ditko era of Spider-Man.
 It even has “In the Marvelous tradition of Spider-Man!” written on the cover.

 - Sam Alexander is intended to be an homage to both Spider-Man and Nova's (Richard's) early years.

 - Hot Scientist: Doctor Evelyn Necker, despite being a member of A.I.M..

 - "I Know You're in There Somewhere" Fight: Phalanx-posessed Richard vs Ko-Rel.
 Double subverted.
 He kills her, but she manages to allow Worldmind to finish it in his mind.